flhofer/dell_TB16_firmware/README.md

 According to the manual, the Dock does not accept 130W power supplies.
 However, viable power options are 130W, 180W, or 240W.
 The power supply limits the power available to the laptop.
 Unless you have a specific Dell Model, you should not need the 240W power supply, as the 100W limit can only be waived by Dell's proprietary USB-PD protocols.
 Power limits are 40-60W with a 130W PSU, 60-90W with a 180W PSU, and up to 130W with a 240W PSU.
 The Dock identifies the connected power supply through a [one-wire](https://hclxing.wordpress.com/2014/02/06/hacking-the-dell-laptop-power-adapter/) protocol.
 A higher-power PSU may, however, be useful if you use the rear USB-C port to charge a second device.

 ### 10. 3.5 mm Speaker-out
-It works well but may be too sensitive to RF interference, such as mobile phones (missing shielding).
-On MACs, you need to edit the advanced MIDI/Audio device config to add the second (either front or back) stream to the outputs in the quick bar at the top right.
+It works well but may be too sensitive to RF interference, such as from mobile phones (due to missing shielding).
+On Macs, you need to edit the advanced MIDI/Audio device config to add the second (either front or back) stream to the outputs in the quick bar at the top right.
 See [below](#line-out-on-mac) for some quick instructions.

 ### 11. Dell Docking Station connector
-Dell Proprietary connection to the USB Type-C port on the PC.
-The light does not go on with MacBooks, but it works and charges.
-Some users say the TB16 will only deliver up to 60W (20V @3A) for non-Dell systems.
-Unfortunately, this seems true and applies to new Dell systems, too.
-The Dock negotiates over USB-PD the quantity it can deliver to the desktop, and when attached, it only reports a programmable power supply (PPS) of 3A max current and 5 to 19.5V (the Dock's power supply voltage).
+Dell has a proprietary connection to the USB Type-C port on the PC.
+The light does not turn on on MacBooks, but it still works and charges.
+Some users say the TB16 will deliver only up to 60W (20V @3A) for non-Dell systems.
+Unfortunately, this seems true and applies to new Dell systems as well.
+The Dock negotiates over USB-PD the quantity it can deliver to the desktop, and when attached, it only reports a programmable power supply (PPS) with a maximum current of 3A and a voltage range of 5 to 19.5V (the Dock's power supply voltage).

 (These examples use the Linux package `lmsensors` and the command `sensors`)
 ```